Pepto-Bismol Maximum Strength Side Effects

 Generic Name: bismuth subsalicylate

-Note: This document contains side effect information about bismuth subsalicylate.
-Some of the dosage forms listed on this page may not apply to the brand name Pepto-Bismol Maximum Strength.
+Note: This page contains side effects data for the generic drug bismuth subsalicylate.
+It is possible that some of the dosage forms included below may not apply to the brand name Pepto-Bismol Maximum Strength.

 For the Consumer